Filhollianassa filholi

 Filhollianassa filholi is a ghost shrimp of the family Callianassidae, endemic to New Zealand, which grows up to 60 mm long.
 It was known as Biffarius filholi until a 2019 taxonomic revision of the group.
 It is also known as a yabby in Australia.

 Taxonomy and etymology

-Filhollianassa filholi as was originally described by Alphonse Milne-Edwards as Callianassa filholi A. Milne-Edwards,1879.
-It was named after Henri Filhol, who collected specimens of it from Stewart Island, New Zealand.
+Filhollianassa filholi was originally described by Alphonse Milne-Edwards as Callianassa filholi A. Milne-Edwards, 1879.